mingxiangchan/dell-slides/PITCHME.md

 ## Assignment: Sudoku Checker

 1. try it out [here](https://sudoku.game/)
-2. check row for potential sudoku
+2. check row for potential solutions
 3. check column for potential solutions
 4. check 3x3 grid for potential solutions
 5. find intersection all the 3 sets of solutions